expo/expo/packages/expo-firebase-core/README.md

 # expo-firebase-core

-Core support for the native Google Firebase SDK.
-This library ensures that Google Firebase is initialized natively and makes it possible to use native Firebase features from other unimodules.
+This module provides access to the Firebase configuration and performs initialisation of the native Firebase App.
+Unimodules that want to use Firebase can use this module to get safe access to the native Firebase App.

 # API documentation